jperon/lyluatex/lyluatex.md

 \lyIssue{Note:}
-It should be obvious but \option{label} can only be used as a *local* option since multiple labels will trigger \LaTeX\ errors.
+It should be obvious but \option{label} can only be used as a *local* option since multiple identical labels will trigger \LaTeX\ errors.

 \lyOption{labelprefix}{ly\_}
 Sets the prefix to be prepended to each label.